MajesticGoodness/subbyWubby/report/Report.md

 ![mapping o --> g](replaceOtoG.PNG)

-Phew!
 That was quite a few mappings to go through.
-But look!
-We're really starting to be able to see the picture now.
-From here we can glean a few more mappings:
+But it was worth it.
+Now we're really starting to be able to see big picture.
+Immediately we see a few likely mappings:

-* n --> u, from words like 'wonld', 'snch' 'bnt' 'sonnd', anthority', 'mnst' and probably a few others.
+* 'n' probably maps onto 'u', from words like 'wonld', 'snch' 'bnt' 'sonnd', anthority', 'mnst' and probably a few others.
-* a --> x, from 'eaplanation', 'eaxtent', and 'eaperience'
+* 'a' might be 'x', from words like 'eaplanation', 'eaxtent', and 'eaperience'.
-* e --> v, from 'moeements'
+* 'e' maps onto 'v', from 'moeements'.

-Let's give these a try.

 ![mapping n --> u](replaceNtoU.PNG)